Croatian Academy of Sciences and Arts: The Institute for Historical Sciences

 One of the research units of the academy is the Institute for Historical Sciences.
 It is located in a Renaissance villa in Dubrovnik, and holds a rich manuscript and library collection.
-Two peer-reviewed journals are published by the Institute, which are fully available online: Anali in Croatian and Dubrovnik Annals in English.
+Two peer-reviewed journals are published by the institute, which are fully available online: Anali in Croatian and Dubrovnik Annals in English.

+The institute for Ornithology

+The Institute for Ornithology houses the Croatian bird ringing scheme, and is a member of the European Union for Bird Ringing (EURING).

 Membership

 There are four classes of members: